Michael McFadyen's Scuba Diving Web Site

 Weather: Fine, 1.5ÂșC minimum

 It was a very cold night, by far the coldest of the trip> I slept very fitfully, waking many times.
 Then I was awake from 4:00 am for most of the time.
 I read a book on my tablet a few times.
 I read the paper and then get up at 7:55 am.
 It is now 9°C. I have breakfast and fly the drone again.
 The wind is up a little, but nothing like yesterday.
+It is sunny so the photographs are much better.

-I decide to go to Capertee National Park to a camping area I have not visited before.
+I decide to go to Capertee National Park to Capertee Campground, a camping area I have not visited before.
 I book on-line ($12.30) and then get emailed a code to access the entrance gate into the camping area.
 I then have a shower (it was too cold last night to have one).
 The toilets and showers are clean.
 I pack up and leave at 9:40 am.

 I head back to the Black Stump Way and head south.
 Approaching Coolah I pass the rest area where I stayed last year.
 I arrive at Coolah at 10:24 am (53.1 km).
 I visit the Vinnies without luck and then buy a caramel slice from the bakery for $5.
 I leave town at 10:35 am and travel via the Golden Highway.
 I At 10:55 am I stop at Leadville (82.5 km).
 I have morning tea and half of the caramel slice in the park.